knowthelist/knowthelist/README.md

 Versions:
 ----------
+- 2.3 (2014-09):	Qt5 compatibility and usage of GStreamer 1.x
-- 2.2 (2014-08):	support for stored lists
+- 2.2 (2014-08):	Support for stored lists
 - 2.1 (2014-05):	First public version; removed qt3support
-- 2.0 (2011)   :	qt-only + gstreamer version for multiple OS support
+- 2.0 (2011)   :	Qt-only + gstreamer version for multiple OS support
-- 1.x (2005)   :    	only for KDE Linux with arts sound framework
+- 1.x (2005)   :    Only for KDE Linux with arts sound framework